I’m Learning the Names of Allah (II) – Zoey the Zebra

 Purchase: $5.36 + Tax & S/HRead More

-February is Black History Month or National African American History Month.
-Since 1976, every US president has dedicated this month to celebrate the achievements made by African Americans and recognize the central role African Americans have in U.S. History.
+February is Black History Month, or National African-American History Month.
+Since 1976, this month has been designated to celebrate the social, cultural and political achievements made by African-Americans and recognize the role they have played in American history.

-Almost every teacher in every school, in every grade in the United States, be it a public school or Islamic school, devotes several lesson plans to educate children on the importance of Black History Month.
+Nearly every teacher in the United States devotes lesson plans designed to educate children on the importance of Black History Month.
 Here’s what you can do as a Muslim parent:Read More

 Written by Terri Arain

 All children, no matter how creative, imaginative and self-sufficient, will at one time or another experience a case of boredom or restlessness.
 Here are some suggestions to help you alleviate boredom in your little one on those snowy days.

 Fill a spray bottle with water and ¼ cup white vinegar.
 Give your child the bottle and cleaning cloth and let her help you wash the windows, bathroom counters, or kitchen appliances.
 She will love to be your helper and work alongside you while you do some of your own cleaning.
 (My 10 year old loves this!)